- My NYPL

 - Support the Library

 Schomburg Center for Research in Black Culture

 THE SCHOMBURG CENTER residency program assists scholars and professionals whose research on the black experience can benefit from extended access to the Center's resources.
-Fellowships funded by the Center will allow recipients to spend six months or a year in residence with access to resources at the Schomburg Center and other research units of The New York Public Library.
+Fellowships funded by the Center will allow recipients to spend six months in residence with access to resources at the Schomburg Center and other research units of The New York Public Library.

 The Scholars-in-Residence Program is designed to (1) encourage research and writing on the history, literature, and cultures of the peoples of Africa and the African diaspora, (2) to promote and facilitate interaction among the participants including fellows funded by other sources, and (3) to facilitate the dissemination of the researchers' findings through lectures, publications, and the ongoing Schomburg Center Colloquium and Seminar Series.
 Applicants must indicate in their proposal how they propose to use the resources of the SchomburgCenter as well as those of other research units of The New York Public Library to further their research.
 For access to the catalogs of the Schomburg Center and The New York Public Library, go to: http://catalog.nypl.org.
 For assistance from a reference librarian, call 212-491-2218.